Wastewater Services

 The Municipality of Leamington, Environmental Services department oversees wastewater system operations, including sewage collection and treatment.

-Wastewater is treated at the Leamington Pollution Control Centre located at 435 Seacliff Drive East.
+Wastewater is treated at the Leamington Pollution Control Centre (LPCC), located at 435 Seacliff Drive East.
 The plant treats sewage from the serviced urban area, hauled sewage from septic systems, landfill leachate and industrial discharges from Highbury Canco.
 The plant is a conventional activated sludge plant with a rated capacity of 35,000 cubic meters per day and a peak rated capacity of 70,000 cubic meters per day.
 The plant consists of screw pumps, fine bar screens, grit removal, primary clarifiers, aeration system, secondary clarifiers, ultra-violet disinfection, and a storm retention basin.

 The wastewater collection system includes 15 sanitary pumping stations and 3 stormwater pumping stations.
 Discharges to the collection system must meet the requirements of the Leamington Sewer Use By-law.